 The leading lady is the then Mrs. Ireland, Joanne Dru, playing Hallie McLaird, saloon owner.
 She’s not Hannah Lee at all, though presumably was in the past.
 She and the marshal ‘go back’.
 But they broke up and now she is more than half attracted to gunman Bus Crow.
 It’s interesting because with her head she knows Bus is guilty of the murders and in fact builds a strong case against him, yet with her heart she feels he could never shoot anyone in the back from hiding, still less shoot a small boy (a boy she is kind to in the first reel, counterbalancing Bus’s striking the lad).

 Ms. Dru does a good job of playing the hard-as-nails saloon woman who nevertheless yearns for love.
 She and John had of course been together on Red River for Howard Hawks and she would take the female lead in She Wore a Yellow Ribbon the year after and, again for John Ford, be in Wagon Master the year after that.
-In 1951 she’d starred in Vengeance Valley with Burt Lancaster, so she had a damn good Western CV by the time of Hannah Lee.
+It was a stellar start in the genre.
+In 1951 she’d starred in the classy Vengeance Valley with Burt Lancaster, so she had a damn good Western CV by the time of Hannah Lee.

 In her saloon a cheery trio sing

 Long is the rope that waits for me

 which kinda sets the tone.
 Tristram Coffin is the bartender: his looks were as lugubrious as his surname and he also helps set the tone in the saloon.
 Baby boomers will probably remember him as the captain of Arizona Rangers in the 1957 series 26 Men.